daremat/es6-epf/README.md

 Now, go ahead over all the code, and modernize every `var`, every `function() {}` and every string concatenation you can found.

 > ![info]
-You can search for `// TODO Step 2.2` to find out all the places you need to rewrite code.
+You can search for `// TODO Step 2.2` to find out all the places you need to rewrite functions.

 ### Step 2.3 - Functionnal programming